Ketchup Facts

 Did you know that ketchup was sold in the 1830s as medicine?

-1. In 1834 ketchup was sold as a cure for an unsettled stomach and lots of other aliments by a physician in Ohio named John Cook.
+1. In 1834, a physician in Ohio named John Cook sold ketchup as a cure for an unsettled stomach and many other ailments.
 It was even sold in pill form.
-That would be amazing if ketchup was a magic cure, but we know it's not!
+It would be fantastic if ketchup were a magic cure, but we know it's not!

-2. From the 1700's to 1850's the word ketchup stood for any number of dark sauces and the main ingredients was not tomatoes instead it was mushrooms and sometimes walnuts.
-There is a recipe in a cookbook in London dated 1742 with a fish sauce recipe which was ketchup back in those times.
+2. From the 1700s to the 1850s, the word ketchup stood for any number of dark sauces, and the main ingredients were not tomatoes but mushrooms and sometimes walnuts.
+Imagine flipping through the pages of a 1742 London cookbook and stumbling upon a fish sauce recipe that would eventually evolve into what we now know as ketchup.
+History truly has its flavorful surprises!

 3. The first recorded recipe for ketchup dates back to 544 A.D. in China.
 This early version used ingredients like the intestine, stomach, and bladder of yellow fish, shark, and mullet.
 It required 20 days of incubation under summer sunlight before consumption.